For theatrical screeners and more information:

-The film lays out Amir’s story from early childhood until today, his struggle to fit in a binary culture, and why he feels invisible in the LGBTQIA community.
+The film tells Amir’s story from early childhood until present day, highlighting his struggle to fit into binary culture making him unacceptable to the heteronormative community and invisible in the LGBTQIA community.

-The film also dives deeper into historical-social discussion with Dr. Maya Lavie-Ajayi and PhD candidate Zeinab Nobowati.
-Both provide background knowledge in queer and feminist theories to the subject matter of the film.
+Dr. Maya Lavie-Ajayi and PhD candidate Zeinab Nobowati join in on the films historical-social discussion, providing background knowledge in queer and feminist theories to the subject matter of the film.
 They also shed light upon the hidden mechanisms of the modern western binary culture and why non-binary people struggle to fit in.

 Behind the scenes at the animation studio